raganwald/cafeaulife/README.md

 We have now derived nine squares of size `2^(n-1)`: Four component squares and five we have derived from second-order components.
 The results we have extracted have all been cached, so we are performing lookups rather than computations.

+### Digression: Code readability

+The code given above *works*, but it's not particularly interesting.

+### Continuing to derive the result for a square of size eight

 These squares fit together to make a larger intermediate square, one that does not neatly fit into our world of `2^n` quanta:

     nw        ne